ATP synthase: Bacteria

 E. coli ATP synthase is the simplest known form of ATP synthase, with 8 different subunit types.

 Bacterial F-ATPases can occasionally operate in reverse, turning them into an ATPase.
 Some bacteria have no F-ATPase, using an A/V-type ATPase bidirectionally.

 Yeast

 Yeast ATP synthase is one of the best-studied eukaryotic ATP synthases; and five F_{1}, eight F_{O} subunits, and seven associated proteins have been identified.
 Most of these proteins have homologues in other eukaryotes.

 Plant

 In plants, ATP synthase is also present in chloroplasts (CF_{1}F_{O}-ATP synthase).
 The enzyme is integrated into thylakoid membrane; the CF_{1}-part sticks into stroma, where dark reactions of photosynthesis (also called the light-independent reactions or the Calvin cycle) and ATP synthesis take place.
 The overall structure and the catalytic mechanism of the chloroplast ATP synthase are almost the same as those of the bacterial enzyme.
 However, in chloroplasts, the proton motive force is generated not by respiratory electron transport chain but by primary photosynthetic proteins.
 The synthase has a 40-aa insert in the gamma-subunit to inhibit wasteful activity when dark.

+CF1FO-ATP synthase is less efficient to its mitochondrial counterpart and exchanges 4—4.67 protons per ATP.